aahan0511/the2048game/README.md

 ## Status
 > [!NOTE]
 > The project is not production ready, but is functional.
 Some functions are not yet ready.
+See [v0.1.0-alpha](https://github.com/aahan0511/the2048game/releases/tag/v0.1.0-alpha) for the current release.

 ### Bugs